syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/heatmap-chart/axis.md

 Multilevel labels are used to classify a group of axis labels as a single category, which is then displayed with a label.
 By using [MultiLevelLabels](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#properties) tag, you can add multiple levels on top of the axis labels.

-To divide and group the axis labels, you can use `multiLevelLabels` property.
-The starting and ending indexes of the axis labels can be set using the `start` and `end` properties in the [categories](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Categories).
-The `text` property can be used to specify a name for the grouped axis labels.
+To divide and group the axis labels, you can use `MultiLevelLabels` property.
+The starting and ending indexes of the axis labels can be set using the `Start` and `End` properties in the [Categories](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Categories).
+The `Text` property can be used to specify a name for the grouped axis labels.

 The multilevel labels can be customized by using the following properties and tags.
-* [overflow](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Overflow) - It is used to trim or wrap the multilevel labels when the label overflows the intended space.
+* [Overflow](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Overflow) - It is used to trim or wrap the multilevel labels when the label overflows the intended space.
 NOTE: This property is only for x-axis.
-* [alignment](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Alignment) - It is used to place and align the multilevel labels.
+* [Alignment](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Alignment) - It is used to place and align the multilevel labels.
-* `maximumTextWidth` - It is used to set the maximum width of the text.
+* `MaximumTextWidth` - It is used to set the maximum width of the text.
 When the text length exceeds the maximum text width, the overflow action will be performed.
-* [textStyle](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_TextStyle) - It is used to customize the font style of the multilevel labels.
+* [TextStyle](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_TextStyle) - It is used to customize the font style of the multilevel labels.
-* [border](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Border) - It is used to customize the border of the multilevel labels displayed in the x-axis and y-axis.
+* [Border](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.HeatMap.HeatMapMultiLevelLabel.html#Syncfusion_EJ2_HeatMap_HeatMapMultiLevelLabel_Border) - It is used to customize the border of the multilevel labels displayed in the x-axis and y-axis.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}